-IIn the beginning of July, I mentioned that I wanted to explore and go trekking in Mongolia.
-There’s so much to do in Mongolia, from a horse riding tour to mountain biking to the gobi desert.
-It’s a place travellers often overlook, and it was calling my name!
+At the beginning of July, I mentioned that I wanted to explore and go trekking in Mongolia.
+There’s so much to do in Mongolia, from horseback riding to mountain biking to the Gobi desert.
+It’s a place travellers often overlook, and I was absolutely set on visiting.

 So I made it happen.